TidyUtilities

 See the tool in action

-Screenshot of JSON Validator Online showing sample input, selected options, and the generated output
+Screenshot of JSON Validator Online - Check Syntax Locally showing sample input, selected options, and the generated output

 Example workflow: paste sample text, choose the options that match the task, run the tool, then review the output before copying it.